jianshu93/RecruitmentPlot_blast/README.md

-## This is wrapper for recuitment plot based on blast
+## Recruitment plot based on Blast
+This is wrapper for recuitment plot based on blast based on the recruitment plot function in enevoemics package.
 You mush have R and Perl installed on your machine.
 By default perl is installed on Linux and MacOS.
 You need to install R for plotting.
 I want to thank Genevie for the first version.
 Please contact me jianshuzhao@yahoo.com